GameTec-live/msfamdisable/README.md

 A Tool to disable MS Family

 This Programm is used to disable the microsoft family.
 Just downloadm the latest release and unzip the folder.
-Run the start.bat and hae fun
+Run the start.bat and have fun